cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md

 ### 1.1.3 Deploy Bosh Director Automatically

 By default, `autoDeployBosh` is set to `enabled`.
-The Bosh director will be deployed by the template.
+The Bosh director will be deployed automatically by the template.
 As a result, the deployment time of `bosh-setup` template will be much longer (~1h).

+If `autoDeployBosh` is set to `disabled`, you can [login the dev-box](#2-login-your-dev-box) after the deployment succeeds, and run `./deploy_bosh.sh`.
+Additionally, you can check the ops file in [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to customize your BOSH director.

+### 1.1.3 Deploy Cloud Foundry Automatically

+By default, `autoDeployCloudFoundry` is set to `enabled`.
+The Cloud Foundry will be deployed automatically after the BOSH director is deployed.
+Since the CF deployment takes a long time, so the template will run it background.
+It means, after the BOSH director is deployed, the status of the template deployment will become `Succeeded`.
+You need to login the dev-box, and check `~/install.log` whether the CF deployment is finished.

-If you would like to deploy Bosh using a more customized `bosh.yml`, you can set `autoDeployBosh` to `disabled`.
-After the deployment succeeds, you can login the dev-box, update `~/bosh.yml`, and run `./deploy_bosh.sh`.
+If `autoDeployCloudFoundry` is set to `disabled`, you can [login the dev-box](#2-login-your-dev-box) after the deployment succeeds, and run `./deploy_cloud_foundry.sh`.
+Additionally, you can check the ops file in [cf-deployment](https://github.com/cloudfoundry/cf-deployment) to customize your Cloud Foundry.

 ## 1.2 Advanced Configurations

-If you want to customize your `bosh-setup` template, you can modify the following variables in [azuredeploy.json](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2F137cb18522ae28175f9e96715f93104d113b338f%2Fbosh-setup%2Fazuredeploy.json).
+If you want to customize your `bosh-setup` template, you can modify the following variables in [azuredeploy.json](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fbosh-setup%2Fazuredeploy.json).

 | Name | Default Value |
 |:----:|:-------------:|